-Step in to see what an Edwardian era doctor's office looked like.
-Dr. William Dougall was an officer in the Civil War, and became a Doctor in postwar Joliet.
-He worked for the Illinois and Michigan Canal and State Penitentiary, before opening his own practice out of his home on Union Street.
+Step in to see an Edwardian era doctor's office.
+Dr. William Dougall was an officer in the Civil War, and became a doctor in postwar Joliet.
+He worked for the Illinois and Michigan Canal and State Penitentiary, before opening his own practice out of his home on Union Street in Joliet.

 An original Edward Worst loom is the focal point of this exhibit.
 Worst was a pioneer in the arts and crafts movement, as well as an educator.
 This loom, in addition to spinning wheels, knitting machines, and a smaller table top loom, are on display.